 Sign up for my occasional newsletter to receive announcements about new blog posts and other updates.

 Contact me with any questions or comments.
-Please note I am unable to accept any new editing work.
-I’ll update this once I can accept new work.
+Please note I am unable to accept any new editing clients, due to existing projects.

 Current and Recent Projects

 - Preparing for the publication of my romance novel, Ocean’s Lure.

 - Edited A Journey In and Out of the Saddle, a non-fiction account of a cycling adventure, by Cavanaugh and Levesque.

 - Upgraded the web site for Romance Writers of Atlantic Canada.

 - Published Government versus Industry Self-Regulation: Film Classification in Canada and the United States (journal article), and a related guest blog, Film Ratings Still Matter.

 - Updated the website for Ottawa editor and writer Jon Peirce.

 - Gave presentations and workshops about websites to WordPress Meetup Halifax, to Romance Writers of Atlantic Canada, and at Halifax Public Library.